COMMON SKY

 Individual Project (Dec.
 2024 - May.
 2025)

-Centred on bird-human coexistence, I use interactive, participatory design to reveal how urban planning impacts biodiversity.
+Centred on bird-human coexistence, I use interactive, participatory design to raise public awareness on how urban planning impacts biodiversity.
 Through an introductory tablet, an interactive building board, and a takeaway folder, participants move from understanding to action — engaging in playful yet informed decisions.
-The workshop makes ecological consequences visible and tangible, encouraging both awareness and agency.
-I approach design as a tool for systems thinking and action, blending tactile interaction with real-time digital feedback to provoke empathy, responsibility, and long-term thinking.
+In collaboration with the London Wildlife Trust, I hosted the workshop at Walthamstow Wetlands (London) in May and June 2025.

 From my secondary research, I discovered that there are already many effective solutions—ranging from architecture and products to legal regulations—that address the problem of bird collisions.
 However, the primary challenge lies in the lack of public awareness, as many people do not realize the significance of bird collisions or how deeply connected birds are to human life.